 Jackman's clematis falls into pruning class 3 (some prefer to say "pruning-type 3" or "pruning group 3").
 That means:

 - It blooms on new wood.

 - And therefore the time to prune it is from late winter to early spring.

 Some experts say it is best not to prune a new vine very much (unless it is to remove dead branches, which can be done at any time), advising you to give it time to put on some growth.
 But, once it matures, you may see it losing vigor (or it may just be getting too overgrown for your tastes), and that is the time to begin a spring pruning regimen (if you have not already).
 While some perform a drastic pruning, many growers prune in a more targeted fashion, cutting the vines down to a preferred height where there are good leaf buds present.

 Uses in Landscaping

 A standard way in which to use the vine is as camouflage for eyesores in the landscape, or for landscaping around mailboxes, where the vine is trained up a mailbox post as a decoration.
-In fact, this latter use is so widespread that Allan Armitage, in Armitage's Garden Perennials, jokingly lists "Clematis mailboxensis" as if it were a variety that you could grow (p.
-85).
+In fact, this latter use is so widespread that Allan Armitage jokingly lists "Clematis mailboxensis" in his catalog of perennials as if it were a variety that you could grow.

 A wide variety of structures can serve as support for the vine's vertical growth, though, whether they be existing features in your landscape or features that you create specifically to showcase your clematis.
 Many growers train their clematis vines to climb upon other plants (shrubs and vines, mainly).
-For example, both Armitage and Michael Dirr (in Dirr's Encyclopedia of Trees and Shrubs) make mention of this practice in their gardens.
+Two famous garden writers, Armitage and Michael Dirr, make mention of this practice in their gardens.
 Just remember to clean up in fall by cutting back this growth, which will allow you to "hit the reset button" for next year.

 Other Dark-Flowered Types